Frequently Asked Questions

 What institutions are eligible to receive funding from the ML-RCP?

-The primary focus of the ML-RCP is to enable, enhance, and expand the capacity of HBCUs and MSIs.
+The primary focus of the ML-RCP is to enable, enhance, and expand the capacity of all Minority Serving Institutions (MSIs); including Historically Black Colleges and Universities (HBCUs), Hispanic Serving Institutions (HSIs), Tribal Colleges and Universities (TCUs), and more.
 However, any institution of higher education (IHE) seeking to increase the participation of underrepresented faculty and/or students may apply.

 How is ML-RCP different than applying directly to AFRL or Department of Defense (DoD) to obtain funding?